travis-ci/docs-travis-ci-com/user/languages/csharp.md

 projects.
 Please make sure to read our [Onboarding](/user/onboarding/) and [General Build configuration](/user/customizing-the-build/) guides first.

-### Community Supported Language
+### Community-Supported Language

 C#, F#, and Visual Basic support is community-supported in Travis CI.
 If you run into any problems, please report them in the [Travis CI issue tracker](https://github.com/travis-ci/travis-ci/issues/new) and cc [@joshua-anderson](https://github.com/joshua-anderson), [@akoeplinger](https://github.com/akoeplinger) and [@nterry](https://github.com/nterry).